 - Domain name.
 Conduct a quick domain name search to see if your branded URL is available.

 2. Register your business

 The step of actually registering your business involves two key components:

-Just like each business type has its own registration process and requirements, each physical location has its own parameters as well.
-It’s important to check with federal, state, and local jurisdictions to find out what you need to legally register your business.
+Just as each business structure has its own registration process and requirements, each location has its own parameters as well.
+It’s important to check with federal, state, and local government agencies to find out what you need to legally register your business.

-Additional requirements may include permits, licenses, articles of incorporation, forms, and fees, among other things.
+Additional steps may include permitting requirements, licenses, articles of incorporation, forms, and fees, among other things.

 4. Register for taxes